TodePond/DreamBerd/README.md

 print(2 + 2 === 5)! //true
 ```

 The main reason the common whitespace symbol specifically is not allowed is that it would make parsing hard.
-The main reason other blank characters are allowed is that it allows us to port a *whitespace* codebase de DreamBerd seamlessly.
+The main reason other blank characters are allowed is that it allows us to port a *whitespace* codebase to DreamBerd seamlessly.
 DreamBerd being perfect, it has to be compatible with other programming languages.

 ```java
 const const   = func1!